Northeast Georgia Health System, Northeast Georgia Medical Center Braselton

 Natural materials establish an inviting environment, with stone and wood highlighting common areas, such as the entrance rotunda, atrium, and café.
 Overall, the use of regional material, connection to nature, and natural daylight humanizes the building experience for patients, visitors, and staff.

-Interior planning supports a team-based care philosophy that encourages physician and staff to work together.
+Interior planning supports a team-based care philosophy that encourages physicians and staff to work together.
 Decentralized nurse stations and nurse servers reduce distance to supplies, allowing staff to monitor patients more effectively.
-Interventional platform co-locates procedure and operating room services with a common prep/recovery platform for efficient operations and use of space.
-And short-stay platform co-locates patients with less than 24-hour stay (ED and Imaging) to allow treatment spaces to flex based on time of day.
+An interventional platform co-locates procedure and operating room services with a common prep/recovery platform for efficient operations and use of space.
+And a short-stay platform co-locates patients with less than a 24-hour stay (ED and Imaging) to allow treatment spaces to flex based on time of day.

 The three-story, 354,000-SF hospital on a 119-acre landscaped campus includes: